yhtang/FunFact/paper.md

 # Related research and software

 `FunFact` is closely related to a few other software packages that provide Einstein notations and Domain Specific Languages (DSL) for tensor algebra.
-Notable examples are `TensorOperations.jl` [@to] that provide Einstein index notation in julia, `Tensor Comprehensions` [@tc] that provides a DSL to automatically synthesize high-performance machine learning kernels, `einops` [@einops] that enables tensor operations through readable and reliable code, `TACO` [@TACO]: the tensor algebra compiler, and `COMET` [@comet] which is designed to handle contractions for different sparse tensor representations. `FunFact` has the unique advantage over all of these that it can solve the inverse decomposition problem based on the model description in the form of a nonlinear tensor algebra expression.
-In this sense, `FunFact` also offers more generality compared to other tensor decomposition software libraries such as `Tensorly` [@tensorly], `Tensor Toolbox` [@ttoolbox] or `Tensorlab` [@tlab] which only provide specialized implementations for computing well-known tensor decompositions such as Tucker or tensor rank decomposition.
+Notable examples are `TensorOperations.jl` [@to] that provides Einstein index notations in julia, `Tensor Comprehensions` [@tc] that provides a DSL to automatically synthesize high-performance machine learning kernels, `einops` [@einops] that enables tensor operations through readable and reliable code, `TACO` [@TACO]: the tensor algebra compiler, and `COMET` [@comet] which is designed for high-performance contractions of sparse tensors. `FunFact` has the unique advantage over all aforementioned projects that it can solve the inverse decomposition problem from the model description as a nonlinear tensor algebra expression.
+Additionally, `FunFact` offers increased generality compared to other tensor decomposition software libraries such as `Tensorly` [@tensorly], `Tensor Toolbox` [@ttoolbox] or `Tensorlab` [@tlab] which only provide specialized implementations for computing fixed-form tensor decompositions such as Tucker or tensor rank decompositions.

 # Acknowledgement

-The authors thank Liza Rebrova for their input on this work.
+The authors thank Liza Rebrova for input on this work.
 This work was supported by the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S. Department of Energy Contract No. DE-AC02-05CH11231.